 By Scott A. Capestany Editor-In-Chief

-Congratulations to these outstanding women from Washington State, and be sure to look for part two of this story, which will feature women from Oregon, in the next issue of Media Inc.
+Congratulations to these outstanding women from the Pacific Northwest, and be sure to look for part two of this story, which will feature women in film from Los Angeles, in the next issue of Media Inc.

 SCILLA ANDREEN, co-founder and CEO of Seattle-based IndieFlix, has truly become one of the most iconic empresses of women empowerment and influence within the world of indie filmmaking.